 The Guidance and Counselling team aims to provide a confidential and non-judgemental service, where students have the space to express and clarify their own particular concerns in relation to career, educational and personal issues.

-DISABILITY AND SPECIAL EDUCATION SUPPORT
+DISABILITY AND LEARNING SUPPORT

 The College is committed to providing an inclusive learning environment to all its learners.
 Students are given an opportunity to declare a disability, learning difficulty or medical condition on application.
 An Assessment of Needs will be organised to determine if/what supports are needed and can be applied for.